kitschpatrol/yanki/readme.md

 #### API

 This package also exposes an API for integrating syncing capability programmatically in other contexts.
-(For example, in the soon-to-be-released `yanki-obsidian` plugin.
+(For example, in the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.)

 The primary functions of interest are: